 Documentary shorts — unscripted — featuring farmers, artisans, and others

 Have you ever attempted to raise chickens yourself?
 Bread, beer, fruits and vegetables all taste noticeably better when fresh.
 Well eggs do too!
-For Patrick and Holly, they were already true believers having raised chickens before.
-This time they wanted to raise more chickens than ever before—not just for themselves but also to sell to others.
-Through serendipity and the community coming together, they were able to pull together a team of 14 people to take care of 30 chickens to form their own CSA, Eastside Egg Co-op.
+For Patrick and Holly, they were already true believers from first-hand experience in the value of having fresh eggs.
+This time they wanted to raise more chickens, not just for themselves, but also to sell to others.
+Through serendipity and the community coming together, they were able to pull together a team of 14 people to take care of 30 chickens to form their own Community Egg Co-op CSA, Eastside Egg Co-op.

 If you have some tips to share, I’m all ears!
 This is something I’m considering doing myself.